Job Start Payment

 A decision will be sent to you by post.

-Extra help applying if you’re disabled
+Getting an advocate if you’re disabled

 You won’t be eligible for the service if you already have someone acting for you, such as an appointee or someone with power of attorney.